UWNETLAB/metaknowledge/_posts/docs/2015-12-21-RecordCollection.md

 _startYear_ : `int`

- The smallest year to be included in the retuned RecordCollection
+ The smallest year to be included in the returned RecordCollection

 _endYear_ : `int`

- The largest year to be included in the retuned RecordCollection
+ The largest year to be included in the returned RecordCollection

 _dropMissingYears_ : `optional [bool]`